 I distinctly remember the first time I read about the Word.
 It was in St. John’s Gospel in the New Testament.
 The first

 and the Word was God.”

-and sacred.
+nature, is pure and sacred.
 Its sound creates Worlds.
-And in my understanding of Logos, the Greek translation for Word, is that it is the creative expression of pure Consciousness or Awareness manifesting
+My understanding of the Logos, the Greek translation for the Word, is that it is the creative expression of pure Consciousness or

-the World.
-The letter (l) in the word Logos, is nested within the word, World.
+Awareness manifesting the World.
+The letter (l) in the word Logos is nested in the word World.